Hāngī: Early umu-tī

 Evidence from early Polynesian settler sites in New Zealand such as Wairau Bar and in coastal Otago Peninsula from about 1280 shows a significant number of large cooking pits or umu which were designed to cook tī kōuka or various other species of Cordyline.

 The distinguishing feature of an umu-tī was its large size compared to a normal earth oven.
 The long, carrot-shaped tap root was cooked in a large, stone-lined pit for between one and two days.
 The result was a fibrous mass of sweet pulp with a bitter aftertaste.
 This was a common east Polynesian practice in the Cook Islands and Society Islands, and the remains of large umu have also been found in the Kermadec Islands.
 Investigation in Otago shows that most of these pits were used only once or twice.

 Popular culture

-The Hāngī is part of the Aoteroa\New Zealand cultural identity.
-It is often part of the kai(food) portion of the pōwhiri.
-The Hāngī has been adapted for a chip flavour by heartland and a pizza made by New Zealand pizza chain Hell Pizza called unearthed.
+The hāngī is part of the Aoteroa\New Zealand cultural identity.
+It is often part of the kai (food) portion of the pōwhiri.
+The hāngī has been adapted for a chip flavour by Heartland and a pizza made by New Zealand pizza chain Hell Pizza called "Unearthed".

-New Zealand country music artist Dennis Marsh also has a popular song called Hāngī Tonight which is New Zealand gold certified.
-The song references the Hāngī in terms of popular foods including puha, pork and pīpīs.
-The song references the method of the hot rocks as part of the process and Māori cultural celebrations including Haka, Waiata and Poi.
+The New Zealand country music artist Dennis Marsh also has a popular song called "Hāngī Tonight", which is New Zealand gold certified.
+The song references the hāngī in terms of popular foods including pūhā, pork and pipi.
+The song references the method of the hot rocks as part of the process and Māori cultural celebrations including haka, waiata and poi.